Protection From Abuse

 How long can a protection order last?

-An emergency order received from the Magisterial District Justice, a master for emergency relief, or in Philadelphia, a bail commissioner only last until the next business day when court is in session again.
+An emergency order received from the Magisterial District Judge, a master for emergency relief, or in Philadelphia, a bail commissioner only last until the next business day when court is in session again.

 The temporary orders last up to 10 business days, within which time the Judge schedules a final hearing.
 However, if the final hearing cannot be held because of some legitimate reason, the court can continue the temporary order's protection until the rescheduled final hearing.